gullabi/collectivat.github.io/blog/_posts/2019-12-05-speech-synthesis-dl.md

 ---

-Here you can find all the information related to Catotron, the open and free text-to-speech system in Catalan that has been trained with neural networks.
+Here you can find all the information related to Catotron, the open and free text-to-speech system in Catalan that has been trained with deep neural networks.
+Our Interspeech 2020 conference paper detailing the implementation process can be accessed from [here][paper].
 The open source code is available in github [here][catotron] and [here][catotron-cpu] and the models can be downloaded here.